domenicozambella/creche/README.md

    * The definable closure in the eq-expansion
    * The algebraic closure in the eq-expansion
    * Elimination of imaginaries
-   * Immaginaries: the true story
+   * Imaginaries: the true story
    * Uniform elimination of imaginaries
-   * Notes and references
 *  **Invariant sets**
    * Invariant sets and types
-   * Invariance from the dual perspective
+   * Invariance from a dual perspective
    * Heirs and coheirs
    * Morley sequences and indiscernibles
 *  **Ramsey theory**
-   * Ramsey theorem from coheir sequences
+   * Ramsey's theorem from coheir sequences
-   * Ehrenfeucht-Mostowski construction of indiscernibles
+   * The Ehrenfeucht-Mostowski theorem
-   * Indempotent orbits in semigroups
+   * Idempotent orbits in semigroups
    * Hindman theorem
    * The Hales-Jewett Theorem
    * Notes and references